 - website security

-- backlinks and citations (that’s other websites that link to yours, and non-linking mentions that can be tied to your brand)
+- citations– non-linking mentions that can be tied to your brand

 - user interaction patterns, like how long users stay on your site before returning to the search results

-- Follow Google’s best practices recommendations for a high-quality website.
-That means your website should be easy for Google to read and understand, load fast, be secure, etc. For more tips, check out the companion post “How can I get my website to number 1 on Google?”
+Follow Google’s best practices recommendations for a high-quality website.
+That means your website should be easy for Google to read and understand, load fast, be secure, etc. For more tips, check out the companion post “How can I get my website to number 1 on Google?
+(The real, boring way)”